eficode-academy/istio-katas/004-egress-traffic.md

 # Summary

-In these exercises you created a service entry to allow access to an external service.
+In this exercise you created a service entry to allow access to an external service.
 This is a pretty common use case.
 A lot of service meshes will have a `REGISTRY_ONLY` policy defined for security reasons.
 So you should be aware of what a service entry does.

+Afterwards you created a virtual service to demonstrate Istio traffic management for traffic to an external service.
+Finally, you routed the traffic to the external service through a common egress gateway.

-The important takeaway from these exercises is this.
+The important takeaways from this exercise are.

-**If traffic is not flowing through the mesh, e.g through the envoy sidecars, then you cannot leverage Istio features.
-Regardless of whether it is ingress or egress traffic.**
+- If traffic is **not** flowing through the mesh, e.g through the envoy sidecars, then you cannot leverage Istio features.
+Regardless of whether it is ingress or egress traffic.

+- Service entries are need if the default passthrough logic to external service is disabled.

+- Gateways define an exit point for load balancer operating at the edge of the mesh.
+You still need to route traffic to the gateway and the external service.

 # Cleanup